RunLLM/gitbook/faqs.md

 **A**: Older versions of the `typing-extensions` library do not have support for typing features released in newer versions of Python3.
 Please upgrade to `typing-extensions>=4.3.0`.

-**Q: When connecting an integration I get an error message about missing dependencies.
+**Q: When connecting a resource I get an error message about missing dependencies.
 How do I resolve this?**

-**A:** Each integration requires specific drivers that you might not have installed.
-Before connecting an integration, please run `aqueduct install <integration-name>` from your command line.
+**A:** Each resource requires specific drivers that you might not have installed.
+Before connecting an resource, please run `aqueduct install <resource-name>` from your command line.
 This ensures that the right depenendencies are installed and that can Aqueduct can connect to the relevant system.
 See [configuring-aqueduct.md](installation-and-configuration/configuring-aqueduct.md "mention") for more details.